subtopic 2.3: Biogeochemical cycles

 - Define carbon budget

-Key Processes in Carbon Flows:
+Key Processes in the Carbon Cycle

 - Photosynthesis: